Color space

 Färghantering för fotografer, gammakurva.

 If you want maximum headroom for adjustments in your images, you can also skip sRGB and Adobe RGB.
-These color spaces were never even intended for digital cameras and fit quite bad for the purpose.
-Joseph Holmes has constructed color spaces entirely based on digital cameras (https://www.josephholmes.com/profiles/about-my-profiles).
-His DCam color spaces are available in 5 sizes so you can adapt them to all images regardless of color range without them having to be either too small or too large.
+These color spaces were never even intended for digital cameras and fit quite badly for the purpose. .
+Joseph Holmes has constructed color spaces entirely based on the ways digital cameras render the colors in the world around us (https://www.josephholmes.com/profiles/about-my-profiles).His DCam color spaces are available in 5 sizes so you can adapt them to all images regardless of color range without them having to be either too small or too large.
 The tone curves are also better adjusted to the human eye than the usual gamma curves 2.2 and 1.8.
-Also delivered each color space with a set of different color saturations, from black and white to very saturated colors.
-If you want to increase or decrease the color saturation in your images, you simply do it by making the color spaces larger or smaller, in this way you lose no adjustment room and do not risk clipping any tones.
+Each of the DCam spaces is available with a set of 29 “chroma variants” which are lookup table type profiles.
+These special profiles can be assigned to the image to selectively adjust the chroma (similar to saturation but with less effect on lightness) of the image upward or downward, with zero clipping of image colors because each chroma variant’s gamut volume is different from all the other profiles.
 A visit to his website is fun and useful if you want to check the quality of your image adjustment (www.josephholmes.com).

 Printer color spaces

-The printer color spaces have a completely different form than the working color spaces because they are based on CMYK and not RGB.
+The printer colorspaces have a completely different form than the working color spaces because they are based on CMYK and not RGB.
 In addition, they are usually significantly smaller.

 Färghantering för fotografer, Canon Hahnemuhle PhotoRag.

-Fig. 8 Gamut of Canon 4100 printer with Hahnemhule Photo Rag Baryta (solid) and Adobe RGB color space (wireframe).
+Fig. 9 Gamut of Canon 4100 printer with Hahnemhule Photo Rag Baryta (solid) and Adobe RGB color space (wireframe).
 Printer can produce many reds and yellows that an Adobe RGB picture can not contain.

 Färghantering för fotografer, Canon Hahnemuhle Photo Rag vs AdobeRGB.